mattetti/Weasel-Diesel/README.md

 ## Usage with Ruby 1.8

-This library prioritizes Ruby 1.9, but 1.8 support was added via the backports libary and some tweaks.
+This library prioritizes Ruby 1.9, but 1.8 support was added via the backports library and some tweaks.

 However, because Ruby 1.8 hashes do not preserve insert order, the following syntax **will not work**: